dfex/dfex.github.io/about/index.md

 modified: 2015-07-04
 ---

-My name is Ben and by day I'm a Network and Systems Engineer for [Comlinx](http://www.comlinx.com.au) in beautiful sunny Brisbane, Australia.
+My name is Ben and by day I'm a Network and Systems Engineer for [Comlinx](http://www.comlinx.com.au) in beautiful, sunny Brisbane, Australia.

 My technical interests are: